We are excited to announce our Freedom and Prosperity Academic Grants opportunity, launched in partnership with the Acton Institute.

-First published in 2022, the Freedom and Prosperity Indexes use a variety of indicators to gather data on freedom and prosperity in 174 countries.
-We are interested both in scholars who will examine our indexes and offer concrete recommendations on how to improve our methodology, as well as scholars who seek to further explore the general relationship between freedom and prosperity.
+First published in 2022, the Freedom and Prosperity Indexes use a variety of indicators to gather data on freedom and prosperity in 164 countries.
+We are interested both in scholars who will examine our indexes and seek to further explore the general relationship between freedom and prosperity.
 Scholars will be paid up to $25,000 per quarter for their work.

 After completing research, recipients will submit a report of their findings, conclusions, and recommendations to both the Freedom and Prosperity Center and the Acton Institute, and will include a final deliverable such as an essay or book chapter.